x37v/pdLV2-stereo/README.md

       * _GroupType_ and _MemberType_ are defined by lv2
       * for example [inlet~ label:Ducking-Input]
       * for example [outlet~ group:Main:StereoGroup:rightChannel]
-  * include midi in objects if you want a midi in port, can be in a subpatch but not an abstraction
+  * include midi objects if you want a midi in or out ports, can be in a subpatch but not an abstraction
+    * for input:
       * notein
       * ctlin
       * pgmin
       * bendin
       * touchin
       * polytouchin
+    * for output:
+      * noteout
+      * ctlout
+      * pgmout
+      * bendout
+      * touchout
+      * polytouchout
   * include any abstractions in the same directory
 * **make**: to build all the plugins
   * this parses the pd file for all the info it needs to build the plugins